lasya-s-610/Credit-Risk-Prediction/README.md

 ---

 ## 📌 Conclusion
-This project demonstrates a complete **credit risk modeling pipeline**, focusing on *interpretability, risk-aware modeling*, and *business decision frameworks* rather than just predictive performance.
-It reflects real-world credit analytics practices used in financial institutions.
+Through interpretability-driven modeling, threshold optimization, and policy simulation, this project bridges the gap between data science and practical credit risk management.
+It reflects workflows used in modern financial analytics teams.

 ---